Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 I’d recommend starting your trip in British Columbia.
 From Vancouver, you could head up to Whistler to spend some time skiing or snowboarding, or hop on a snowmobile to carve your way through snowdrifts in the backcountry.
 Alternatively, speed down a tree-lined creek behind your own pack of huskies.
 If you’re feeling particularly adventurous, you might like to try scaling the icy cascade of a frozen waterwall in Jasper, Alberta with ice picks and crampons.

 Next, you continue your journey to Alaska, in search of the northern lights.
-Although unpredictable, the best time to witness their rippling colours is between midnight and 3am.
+Although unpredictable, the best time to witness their rippling colors is between midnight and 3am.
 For the brightest displays, you want to be far away from any light pollution.
 That’s why I’d suggest staying in a specialist lodge like Borealis Basecamp outside Fairbanks.
 Here, you’ll sleep beneath a transparent dome so you can gaze up at the star-studded night sky — and hopefully the lights themselves — from the comfort of your bed in addition to seeing them from the viewing platform.

 Don’t think you’ll be spending your days just waiting for night to fall, though.
 The lodges have plenty of daytime experiences on offer, from dog sledding and snowmobiling tours to reindeer feeding and photography classes.